 How can I access this service?

-If you have some concerns a good starting point is to come and discuss your concerns with a member of the senior leadership team, who can on your behalf, make a referral to the Gloucestershire Early Help and Targeted Support Team.
+If you have any concerns, please talk to us.
+We can make a referral to the Gloucestershire Early Help.
 If your child is pre –school age GPs, health visitors and children’s centre staff all know about the Early Help Service and can help to make a referral if that is what you think would help.

-Our approach is to work closely with families and to hold a Team Around the Child (TAC) meeting so that everyone is clear about what we are trying to achieve and who is doing what.
+Our approach is to work closely with families and to hold a Team Around the Child (TAC) of Team Around the Family (TAF) meeting so that everyone is clear about what we are trying to achieve and who is doing what.
 Before we can start to work with your family we need your consent.
 The work is confidential and you will be asked for permission for us to speak with other relevant professionals on your behalf.

 Key Staff - Senior Leadership Team

 |Mrs Jenny Robbins||Deputy Headteacher and Deputy Designated Safeguarding Lead|